-• Moving and Other Units •
+Moving and Other Units

-- Units may never move through enemies. - Units may never end a move within 1" of an enemy, except when moving as part of a Charge action (See Pg.
-18, Charging: "Roll Charge Distance and Move Attacker"). - While moving, units may freely move through (but never end overlapping) friendly units.
+- Units may never move through enemies. - Units may never end a move within 1" of an enemy, except when moving as part of a Charge action (see Charging: "Roll Charge Distance and Move Attacker", pg.
+16). - While moving, units may freely pass through (but never end overlapping) friendly units.

-MANEUVER
+MANEUVER 1

-The Maneuver action allows a unit to reposition itself around the battlefield; changing its facing and advancing to a better position.
+The Maneuver action allows a unit to reposition itself around the battlefield, changing its facing and advancing to a better position.